szaffarano/szaffarano.general/roles/pihole/README.md

   pihole_dns_cnames:
     mycnamedomain.home.arpa: mydomain.home.arpa
   ```
-- **pihole_local_dns: Extra hosts to add to pihole configuration.
+- **pihole_local_dns**: Extra hosts to add to pihole configuration.
 All the inventory hosts will be added by default

 Dependencies